 - Covered motorcycle parking — Some storage facilities offer covered motorcycle parking.
 This is typically a common-space area, protected by a gated entrance.

-- Outdoor secure parking — Motorcycles can be stored in gated, outdoor parking spots.
+- Outdoor parking — Motorcycles can be stored in gated, outdoor parking spots.
 As these are exposed to the elements, long-term storage is not recommended.
 Outdoor storage can also be used for trailers for your motocross bikes, or your enclosed toy haulers, among other applications.

 Storage units are great for all types of storage, and many riders keep their helmets and gear in storage, along with other seasonal sports equipment and gadgets, instruments and supplies.